jeanpaulattard/json-to-properties/README.md

 ## Usage

-Running `json-to-properties` will convert any .json file that are found in the current directory, into to .properties.
+Running `json-to-properties` will convert any `.json` files that are found in the current directory, into to `.properties` files.

 Example